Richard Yoder

 Biography:

-I am a historian of gender and religion in France, with a focus on the Jansenists.
-My dissertation examines the convulsionnaires of Saint-Médard through a queer/disabled lens.
-I locate the convulsionary movement as a privileged site for marginalized voices and the disruption of gender norms within French Catholicism.
-I tie this disruption to the larger epistemic process known to historians and cultural theorists as “disenchantment.”
+I am a historian of religion, gender, and disability in early modern and modern Europe.
+My research examines the Jansenist convulsionnaires of eighteenth-century France, a radical sect of millenarian Catholics distinguished by women’s leadership, apocalyptic prophecies, and violent rituals.
+I read the convulsionnaire movement as a privileged site for marginalized voices and the reconfiguration of gender norms within French Catholicism.
+By locating the movement’s role as a counterintuitive point of convergence for the Medical and Catholic Enlightenments, I position them at the heart of the larger epistemic process known to historians and cultural theorists as “disenchantment.”
 More broadly, l am interested in the history of the supernatural within modernity.
-In my previous scholarly life, I have had training in both Religious Studies and Theology, and I see my work as engaging critically with both of these fields.
+In my previous scholarly life, I have had training in both Religious Studies and Theology, and I see my work as engaging critically with both these fields.

 Publications: